andrewevans0102/react-suspense-and-freeze/README.md

 # React Suspense and Freeze

 This repo contains implementations of `React Suspense` and `React Freeze`.
-This serves as sample projects for my upcoming post on LogRocket about React Freeze.
+This serves as sample projects for my post [Exploring React Suspense with React Freeze](https://blog.logrocket.com/exploring-react-suspense-react-freeze/).

 The original implementation for React Suspense was copied from the implementation shared on the React Docs and CodePen at https://codesandbox.io/s/frosty-hermann-bztrp.